gpaumier/gp2/src/articles/2009-05-10 public-postmortem-for-the-wikimedia-conference-2009.rst

 Some feedback and complaints were taken in account and `a revised schedule was proposed <http://guillaumepaumier.com/2009/04/02/full-svg-schedule-of-the-wikimedia-conference-2009-in-berlin/>`__ a few days later.

-Although all the topics raised during the brainstorming were added to the schedule, some chapters still complained that their wishes weren't taken into consideration enough.
+lthough all the topics raised during the brainstorming were added to the schedule, some chapters still complained that their wishes weren't taken into consideration enough.
 This may be explained by the very different expectations the chapters had.
 It was